dmitryvinn/dvinnik.dev/src/data/events/2018/jdkio/index.md

 category: 'event'
 cover: './cover.jpg'
 title: 'JDK.io'
-description: 'Software Development Conference in Denmark'
+description: 'Software Development Conference in Denmark focused on All Things Groovy and Java, with DevOps, Microservices and Frontend Technologies sprinkled in.'
 date: '2018-08-27'
 tags: ['java']
 published: true